andreglock/WDclasses/classes/07BDL.md

         11. Close the issue.
 - Live coding example 2: the same again, but twice!
     - Remember to update your local repository using `git pull`

-## More git stuff- Git Remotes
+## More git stuff

+- Git Remotes
     - git works on repositories
     - you can have multiple repositories on your computer
     - you can have multiple repos in github
-    - one repository can have relations to other repositories- *Fork* Forking a repository means to get your own copy of the repository where you are in control!
+    - one repository can have relations to other repositories

+- *Fork* Forking a repository means to get your own copy of the repository where you are in control!
-    - This is often done to get your own *remote* of a repository belonging to someone else
+    - This is often done to get your own *remote* of someone elses repository